Roasted Pumpkin or Butternut Squash Nachos

 Add half of each cheese.
 This picture only shows the hot pepper cheese blend.

-Now I’ve garnished the nachos with sliced green onions and fresh cilantro leaves.
+Bake the nachos about 15-20 minutes at 350.
+Remove from oven and garnish the nachos with sliced green onions and fresh cilantro leaves.

 I loved the flavors of these delicious nachos.
 I recommend adding the extra cheese and, if you like corn, add corn when you add the black beans.